Skip to main content

 Why a Well-Targeted B2B Prospecting List Changes Everything

-A poor prospecting list is like sending invitations at random: many messages go out, but very few land.
-A well-built B2B prospecting list, enriched by tools like LinkedIn or Sales Navigator (which help identify and organize contacts but cannot, on their own, automatically enrich your data), allows you to:
+A poor prospecting list is the equivalent of sending invitations at random: many messages go out, very few land.
+A well-built B2B prospecting list, enriched through tools like LinkedIn or Sales Navigator (which help identify and organize contacts, though they can’t automatically enrich your data on their own), lets you maximize response rates, cut the time spent hunting for targets, and convert more of what you find.

-Studies show that prospecting campaigns triggered by relevant intent signals can generate up to 4x more qualified prospects and increase the closing rate by over 74%.
+Prospecting campaigns triggered by relevant intent signals generate up to 4x more qualified prospects and lift closing rates by over 74%.
+The variable that drives both numbers isn’t the quality of the list alone.
+It’s when you reach out.

 The Limitations of the Traditional Approach

-- Building a file and enriching the data (phone numbers, professional emails, exact roles).
+3. Build a file and enrich the data (phone numbers, professional emails, exact roles).

 Intent Signals: The Game-Changing Factor